lithin9/discord-openai-chat-bot/readme.txt

 run the command: nohup node bot.js & then run disown now it should log in within a few seconds and begin recording conversation context.

+You can tail the output with tail -f nohup.out

+to restart it simply run ps -ef to find the nohup process then kill it and run the command again. kill <process id>